 If the seller or transferor is a grantor trust, enter the grantor's individual name and SSN.
 For tax purposes, the grantor trust is disregarded for tax purposes and the individual seller or transferor must report the sale and claim the withholding on their individual tax return.
-If the trust was a grantor trust that became irrevocable upon the grantor's death, enter the name of the trust and the trust's federal employer identification number (FEIN).
+If the trust was a grantor trust that became irrevocable upon the grantor's death, enter the name of the trust and the trust's FEIN.
 Do not enter the decedent's or trustee's name or SSN.